Burnside Avenue station: Station renovations

 In 1973, New York University sold its Bronx campus located northwest of the station to the City University of New York.
-A year after the acquisition, in 1974, the station was renamed to Burnside Avenue–180th Street because 180th Street was used as another name for Burnside Avenue at the time.
-It would further be renamed Burnside Avenue in 1979.
+A year after the acquisition, in 1974, the station was renamed Burnside Avenue–180th Street because 180th Street was used as another name for Burnside Avenue at the time.
+It was renamed Burnside Avenue in 1979.

 In 1981, the Metropolitan Transportation Authority (MTA) listed the station as one of 69 stations in dire need of renovation.
 A renovation of the Burnside Avenue station was funded as part of the MTA's 1980–1984 capital plan.
-The MTA received a $106 million grant from the Urban Mass Transit Administration in October 1983; most of the grant would fund the renovation of eleven stations, including Burnside Avenue.
+The MTA received a $106 million grant from the Urban Mass Transit Administration in October 1983; most of the grant funded the renovation of eleven stations, including Burnside Avenue.
 Among the things that were done to the station during that time included a painted orange platform edge in addition to the yellow platform edge that was originally on each platform.
 New, corrugated signposts were installed and spaced evenly on the platform; these bore the station name in white lettering against a black metal sign (the font used for the signs was Akzidenz-Grotesk; it was first used as the agency's font prior to renovation).

 The fencing around the entrances to the platforms from the mezzanine were painted black while the rest of the platforms, including a few mushroom shaped incandescent lampposts that were installed during the renovation and the fences around each of the four entrances, were painted red; most of the lampposts bore the 180th Street name.
 The original hand rails, as well as the original iron maidens were also painted yellow.
-Two fences that were at the south end of each platform retained their paint color; the one on the Woodlawn bound platform would later be replaced with a second Communication Room.
+Two fences that were at the south end of each platform retained their paint color; the one on the Woodlawn bound platform was later replaced with a second communication room.

 As early as 1996, the 180th Street name began to be retired on the uncovered parts of each platform by replacing the mushroom shaped incandescent lampposts with unpainted sodium vapor lampposts.
 By 1999, all of the lights in those areas were replaced with sodium vapor lampposts.